diegosoriarios/QAi/DOCUMENTATION.md

 - **LLM output is non-deterministic** — generated tests need human review before merging
 - **Not a replacement for a real QA engineer** — it catches obvious gaps, not subtle logic errors
 - **RAM usage during run** — ~5GB while active (released immediately after)
-- **No historical memory** — each run is stateless, it doesn't learn from past reports
+- **Limited historical memory** — it only stores ignored recommendation entries, not long-term learning from past reports
 - **Prompt quality matters** — if your prompts are vague, output quality drops
 - **React Native focused** — works best for RN + Jest projects out of the box, needs adaptation for other stacks